 Separation of Storage

 Storage means compensation for utilising the port, terminal or depot or inland container yard facilities.
-For import shipments, the compensation for Storage related to use of Terminal or Depot facilities will continue to be charged separately by Australian port companies directly to customers.
-For export shipments, the compensation for Storage related to use of Terminal or Depot facilities will continue to be charged separately by Maersk Line.
+Compensation for Storage related to use of Terminal or Depot facilities will be charged separately by Australian ports directly to customers.

 We recommend that you use our online business services to book and conduct your business with us.